Aymanuz/aymanuz.github.io/content/work/Yaquoti Workflow/index.md

 ## Building a data-focused ~~dashboard~~, dashboards*

-Yaquoti dashboard is a comprehensive and user-friendly that offers a range of solutions aimed at enhancing organizational efficiency and productivity.
+Yaquoti dashboard is comprehensive and user-friendly and offers a range of solutions aimed at enhancing organizational efficiency and productivity.
 Through its intuitive interface, the dashboard provides real-time insights and management capabilities across various domains.
-With features like performance monitoring, requests tracking, Yaquoti empowers businesses to streamline their processes, identify bottlenecks, and proactively address issues.
+With features like performance monitoring, request tracking, Yaquoti empowers businesses to streamline their processes, identify bottlenecks, and proactively address issues.
 The dashboard's solutions span IT service management, employee management, and more, making it an indispensable tool for businesses seeking to optimize their operations and ensure a seamless and secure digital environment.

 <figure class="img-wrapper">
     <img src="Dashboard.png" alt="Dashboard components photo" class="max-w-[1300px] w-[90vw]"/>